By Mike Bennighof, Ph.D.

 the fatal heart attack of Vice Admiral John

-S. McCain, the Arizona senator’s grandfather.
+S. McCain, the late Arizona senator’s grandfather.

 Lt.
 Ford during his service aboard Monterey.